Sir Syed Ahmad Khan and the Aligarh Movement

 Pakistan, in some respects, owes its existence to the iteration of a singular nationalist framework that emerged from the Aligarh Movement.
 The political impetus behind the Pakistan Movement was rooted in the thinking embodied by the Aligarh Movement.
 After 1947, students educated at the Aligarh Muslim University were at the forefront of leadership in Pakistan.
 As many as five former Heads of State and Prime Ministers of Pakistan were graduates of Aligarh Muslim University and were members of the Aligarh Muslim University Old Boys’ Association.

 The Aligarh Muslim University Old Boys’ Association of Pakistan continues to serve the next generation of its community.
 Members of the association successfully established:

 - SIR SYED UNIVERSITY OF ENGINEERING & TECHNOLOGY (SSUET), KARACHI

-And, more recently, AMUOBA has started the construction of Sir Syed Tower to provide space for more educational facilities in the heart of Karachi city- in line with efforts of moving forward with the spirit of Sir Syed- likewise, both the University and AIT are dedicated to providing rigorous educational opportunities to young people in Pakistan.
+And, more recently, AMUOBA has started the construction of Sir Syed Tower to provide space for more educational facilities in the heart of Karachi in keeping with the spirit of Sir Syed Ahmad Khan.
+Accordingly both the University and AIT are dedicated to providing rigorous educational opportunities to young people in Pakistan.